Didsbury: Civic history

 In the early 13th century, Didsbury lay within the manor of Withington, a feudal estate that also included the townships of Withington, Chorlton-cum-Hardy, Moss Side, Rusholme, Burnage, Denton and Haughton, ruled by the Hathersage, Longford and Tatton families, and within the historic county boundaries of Lancashire.
 Didsbury remained within the manor of Withington for several centuries.

 By 1764, Didsbury was described as a township in its own right.
 It was also a chapelry in Manchester parish.
 It became a civil parish in 1866, and in 1876 was incorporated into the Withington Urban Sanitary District, superseded in 1894 by the creation of Withington Urban District.
 The district was administered from Withington Town Hall, Lapwing Lane, following its construction in 1881.
 Withington Urban District was a subdivision of the administrative county of Lancashire, created as part of the provisions of the Local Government Act 1894.
 In 1904, Withington Urban District was amalgamated into the city and county borough of Manchester, and so Didsbury was absorbed into Manchester, although it remained a civil parish until 1 October 1910 when it was abolished and merged with South Manchester.
 In 1901 the parish had a population of 9234.
 Following the Local Government Act 1972, Manchester became a metropolitan borough of the metropolitan county of Greater Manchester.

 Political representation

 Didsbury is in the parliamentary constituency of Manchester Withington, and is represented by Jeff Smith MP, a member of the Labour Party.

 Until 2004, most of the area formed the Didsbury ward of Manchester City Council with a section of West Didsbury contained within the Barlow Moor ward.
 However, boundary changes in 2004 resulted in Didsbury being split mainly between the two new wards of Didsbury East and Didsbury West while a small section of West Didsbury was incorporated into the new ward of Chorlton Park.
 Didsbury East is represented by Labour councillors Linda Foley, James Wilson and Andrew Simcock.
-Didsbury West is represented by Labour councillors Debbie Hilal and Greg Stanton, and Liberal Democrat councillor John Leech.
+Didsbury West is represented by Labour councillor Debbie Hilal and Liberal Democrat councillors John Leech and Richard Kilpatrick.
 All wards within Manchester elect in thirds on a four yearly cycle.